ehornby/pokershowdown/README.md

 ## Assumptions

 * User of this library will ensure that raw input is validated prior to creating a new instance of the Player class
-* User of this library will validate that duplicate cards will not be added across multiple players
+* User of this library will validate that the same card will not be included in multiple players' hands
-* Hands containing four of the same card will be classified as Three of a Kind
+* Hands containing three or more of the same card will be classified as Three of a Kind
 * Hands containing three of a kind and an additional pair will be classified as Three of a Kind
 * Hands containing two pairs will be classified as One Pair
 * If multiple players hold a hand of identical rank and strength, multiple winners will be identified